- 7 minutes to read

 • Timeout thresholds control when warnings and errors are triggered for incomplete transactions

-Each Correlated Events Configuration (Resource) maintains one of these states:
+Each Correlated Events Configuration (Resource) maintains one of these states based on incomplete transaction evaluation:

-OK Transactions completing All detected start events have matching end events within configured timeouts View transaction status
+OK Transactions complete All start events have matching end events within configured timeouts

 Transaction States